-If you are unsure of titles, opus or thematic catalogue numbers, refer to the various repertoire guides listed below, or consult "Works" lists in articles on individual composers as found in The New Grove Dictionary of Music and Musicians, 2nd ed., (29 vols.).
+If you are unsure of titles, opus or thematic catalogue numbers, refer to the various repertoire guides listed below, or consult "Works" lists at the end of articles on individual composers as found in The New Grove Dictionary of Music and Musicians, 2nd ed., (29 vols. and online)

-Don't forget to look in collections of music by your composer (the library finds it cheaper and more convenient to buy all the sonatas of a composer in one volume than to purchase single sonatas, etc.)

-The Western Libraries Catalogue is accessible from home, via a PC and modem (via Netscape or Internet Explorer) through your Internet service provider.

-Each Western-registered student is given a Western Personal Computing account, through which address (ONLY) the University and the Western Libraries communicate with you.
-Your login name and password are REQUIRED to access our licensed electronic indexes and database subscriptions.
-If you are connected to the Internet off-campus, you will likely need to configure your "proxy server" to access electronic resources at home.
-See the following address for details and instructions:
+Don't forget to look in collections of music by your composer (the library finds it cheaper and more convenient to buy all of the sonatas of a composer in one volume, than to purchase single sonatas, etc.).
+The Music Library's holdings are listed on the Western Libraries Shared Library Catalogue, which is accessible from almost anywhere in the world.
+Each Western student is given a Western Identity (email username + password), through which the University and Western Libraries will communicate with you.
+Your Western Identity username and password are REQUIRED to access our licensed electronic indexes and database subscriptions.